 Language is fundamental to our thoughts, our relationships, and our civilisations.
 Through language, we transmit knowledge, from inviting someone for coffee, to promoting the latest scientific theory, to settling global political disputes.

 In your first and second years, you study practical language modules to develop your language skills.
-French, German, Italian, Portuguese, and Spanish can be studied to Mastery level.
+French, German, Italian, Portuguese, and Spanish can be studied with Mandarin Chinese taken as an option.
 These languages are all widely used in the business world and many of our graduates have developed successful global careers with international firms.

 Your education extends beyond the university campus.
 This degree enables you to spend your third year studying abroad at one of our partner universities.